Carolina Durante

-Carolina Durante is a Spanish rock band formed in 2017 in Madrid composed of Diego Ibáñez, Martín Vallhonrat, Juan Pedrayes and Mario del Valle.
+Carolina Durante is a Spanish indie rock band formed in 2017 in Madrid composed of Diego Ibáñez, Martín Vallhonrat, Juan Pedrayes and Mario del Valle.
 The group signed a joint record deal with Sonido Muchacho and released their debut extended play Necromántico in December 2017.
 Their debut studio album was released in April 2019 and debuted at the second spot of the PROMUSICAE chart.
 In 2019, Carolina Durante was the Spanish act that more concerts had offered in that year.

 Background

-The band was formed in 2017 in Madrid.
-The four members chose to name the band like this due to a romantic summer interest Mario del Valle had as a teenager.
+The band was formed in 2017 in Madrid, and was named after a summer romantic interest that Mario del Valle had as a teenager.
 Carolina Durante is a real woman who also studied alongside Ibáñez at the religious school Santa María de Yelmo in Chamberí and is now a journalist at the Agencia EFE.